DIVISION OF STUDENT SERVICES

 Vine Deloria, Jr. Lecture Series: Vine Deloria, Jr. was one of the preeminent intellectuals of the twentieth century, whose work brought attention to the importance of place and traditions within Native American communities.
 Started in 2007, this series (generally held in March) honors Deloria's work and is a collaborative effort between Multicultural Affairs and the Office for Institutional Diversity.

-Inclusive Community Orientation Session: Multicultural Affairs, the Office for Institutional Diversity, and Student Activities work together to coordinate a session during new student orientation that focuses on Reed's commitment to diversity and inclusion and seeks to raise awareness amongst incoming students about the differences and commonalities represented within our community.
+Inclusive Community Orientation Session: Multicultural Affairs, the Office for Institutional Diversity, and Student Activities work together to coordinate a session during new student orientation that focuses on Reed's commitment to creating an inclusive community and seeks to raise awareness about how diverse perspectives and backgrounds impact learning inside and outside the classroom.

 Alternative Breaks: The MRC organized its first Alternative Spring Break in 2012.
 Our goal is to continue providing educational immersion experiences focused on local communities and local issues during Fall Break and Spring Break.